mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 #### Implementation

-Regarding implementation, the State Pattern creates a GameState or State interface with processKey() and draw() methods to represent behaviors common to all states and also implements classes (RunningState, PausedState, GameOverState) that inherit or implement the GameState interface with specific logic. of each state.
+Regarding implementation, the State Pattern creates a GameState or State interface with processKey() and draw() methods to represent behaviors common to all states and also implements classes (RunningState, PausedState, GameOverState) that inherit or implement the GameState interface with specific logic of each state.
 <p align="center">
   <img src="./resources/Images/state_pattern.png" alt="State Pattern">
 </p>